 A common myth is that heart disease is a man’s disease.
 While it is the number one killer among men, it is a bigger cause of death than all cancers combined in women.
-One organization is bringing women’s heart health to the forefront in order to educate and potentially save more women from heart disease.
+One organization is bringing women’s heart health to the forefront in order to educate women about heart disease.

 Women and Heart Disease